christroutner/radicle-client-services/README.md

 - The `--allow-unauthorized-keys` is applied to the git-server to allow any radicle key to push to it.
 - The `caddy` Docker file is disabled.
 The functionality it provided is replaced by nginx.
+- The volumes mounted by the containers are moved to a detachable hard drive.

 ## Networking